Home

 An Economist Best Book oF JAn-July 2024

-My book A History of the World in Twelve Shipwrecks was published by Weidenfeld & Nicolson in the UK on 8 February 2024 and by St Martin’s Press in the US and Canada on 3 April.
+My book A History of the World in Twelve Shipwrecks was published in 2024 in hardback, trade paperback and ebook by Weidenfeld & Nicolson in the UK and St Martin’s Press in the US and Canada, and in large-format paperback by Omniboek in the Netherlands.
+Mass-market paperback editions will be published in 2025 as well as editions in other languages.
 The book is the culmination of four decades of underwater exploration and discovery, with more than half of the wrecks in the book being ones I’ve dived on and excavated.
 I’ve created a page on this site with reviews, background material and imagery for each chapter of the book -- so if you’ve read the book you will find much here of additional interest, and if you haven’t this will give you a taste of what’s inside!

-I’m also very pleased to announce the publication of my eleventh Jack Howard novel, Atlantis Legacy.
-The English language editions of the novel are available exclusively on Amazon as an ebook and a large format paperback.
+I’m also delighted to announce the publication of my eleventh Jack Howard novel, Atlantis Legacy.
+The English language editions of the novel are available at present exclusively on Amazon as an ebook and a large format paperback.
 You can buy it on Amazon.co.uk, Amazon.com and other Amazon sites, where you can read a preview of the first three chapters.
-The French edition, L’Héritage d’Atlantis, was published in hardback and ebook by Les Escales in September 2023 and will be published in paperback later in 2024.
+The French edition, L’Héritage d’Atlantis, was published in hardback and ebook by Les Escales in September 2023 and in a Pocket edition in November 2024, and is available both online and in bookshops.
+It has many five star reviews on Amazon and elsewhere.

 Click here to see images related to the novel and its archaeological and historical backdrop.